frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/website-settings.md

 ## 9. Robots

 You can define `robots.txt` rules in this section.
-This information is used by web crawlers to decide which pages to index and skip.
+This information is used by web crawlers to decide which pages to index and which to skip.

 ![Website Settings - Robots](/docs/assets/img/website/website-settings-robots-txt.png)
 *Website Settings - Robots*